iTwin/reality-data-client/README.md

 ## Usage example

-The example below demonstrates a workflow where one could create a realityData and upload a Cesium3DTiles model to it.
+The example below demonstrates a workflow where one could create a `RealityData` and upload a `Cesium3DTiles` model to it.

 ```ts